 LEAP LEVEL I and II Frank Swigon

-Frank and Doug Donofrio met to review where STSI stands on the completion of the requirements for Leap Level I and Leap Level II.
+Frank and Doug Donofrio met to review where STSI stands on the completion of the requirements for LEAP Level I and LEAP Level II.
 They plan to go through the requirements and make assignments by category to complete deficient items.

 USAS Committee Chairs Meeting Frank Swigon